Exercise - Write to the Expense Report table

 Screenshot of Power Apps showing the OnSelect code for the next arrow.

-This time, you're setting a variable to tell you to edit an existing record.
-You're also setting a variable to tell you which record needs to be edited.
+This time, you're setting a variable to tell your app that you want to edit an existing record.
+You're also setting a variable to identify which record you want to edit.
 Then, you navigate to the Scr_EditExpense.

 5. Let's go to the Scr_EditExpense screen to observe these variables in action.
 From the Tree view panel, select Scr_EditExpense.